Crotchwhistle/ed/README.md

-# ed
+# Eddie
-A bot built using discord.js
+A bot built using discord.js made to simulate Eddie's behaviour.